-- State WIA plan, LWIA plans and policies; - State policy letters pertaining to use of JVSG funded staff and services to Veteran customers; - Position descriptions for JVSG Program Staff; - Fiscal documentation: - Links to state Veteran service websites operated by the State that are funded wholly or in part by USDOL; - Training materials utilized at the state or local level pertaining to employment services for Veterans; - Performance plans, individual performance standards, individual goals or other measures used to evaluate performance of JVSG funded staff; - Pertinent ad hoc reports available in respective state; - Materials that may assist with the audit process, including promotional materials, fact sheets, etc.
+- WIOA State Plan, LWDA Plans and policies; - State policy letters pertaining to use of JVSG funded staff and services to Veteran customers; - Position descriptions for JVSG Program Staff; - Fiscal documentation; - Links to state Veteran service websites operated by the State that are funded wholly or in part by USDOL; - Training materials utilized at the state or local level pertaining to employment services for Veterans; - Performance plans, individual performance standards, individual goals or other measures used to evaluate performance of JVSG funded staff; - Pertinent ad hoc reports available in respective state; - Materials that may assist with the audit process, including promotional materials, fact sheets, etc.

-To ensure that policies are being followed and expectations are being met, LWIA directors and AJC administrators should also expect DWDAL to conduct its own monitoring.
+To ensure that policies are being followed and expectations are being met, LWDA directors and AJC administrators should also expect DWDAL to conduct its own monitoring.
+Additionally, Regional LVERs will monitor the same audit items to find and fix discrepancies and to assist in the assurance that we are in compliance at all times.